KashanMahmood/NoteTaker/README.md

 # Note Taker

 [Website url](https://zingy-cobbler-d4269d.netlify.app/)
+    the weblink no longer works.
+I used firebase and after a while of inactivity, the notes were deleted from the database and it was disconnected from my project.
+You still able to see the rest of the feature, though.

 This web app allows you to create notes and stores in in a Firebase backend, allowing you to access it even after clicking out.